20161105421/LA-HCN/Readme.md

   --threshold               FLOAT   Threshold for prediction on validation data (default: 0.5)
 ```

-*NOTE*. if glove_file is not available, a word2id dictionary will be generated and applied in testing procedure.
+*NOTE*. if glove_file is not available, a word2id dictionary will be generated.
 ***
 ## Output